MontiCore/EmbeddedMontiArc/applications/reinforcement_learning/TopologyOptimizer/README.md

 ## Installation

 The toolchain, driving the Reinforcement Learning, is split into two parts.
-A local part, which runs nTopology on a local PC running Windows 10/11, and a remote part which runs everything else on the RWTH HPC Cluster.
+A local part, which runs nTopology on a local PC running Windows 10/11, and a remote part which runs everything else on the RWTH HPC Clust

+er.